CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-field.md

-# REST API: updating properties of a database field
+# REST API: PUT database field

 When you want to update the properties of a database field, like the name or the type, you can do so by sending an HTTP PUT request to the following URL: